 5. Insurer Profitability – Combined ratios over the last decade were inching upwards until 2016 when they surpassed 100%.
 Insurers’ medical professional liability books continue to suffer due to underwriting losses, depressed investment income, and increasing defense expenses.

 TIPS FOR NAVIGATING THE MARKET

 - Depending on size and complexity, start the renewal planning process between 4-6 months out.

-- Craft a carrier RFP that highlights your positive risk characteristics and gains preferential treatment.
+- Craft a carrier RFP highlighting your positive risk characteristics and gaining preferential treatment.

 - Utilize analytics to project renewal pricing and improve negotiation leverage.

 - Consider using video conferencing to meet with competing underwriters and personalize the process.

 - Demand a detailed coverage analysis to avoid punitive exclusions being added to your program at renewal.